docker/docs/ee/supported-platforms.md

 (UCP), this same license is applied to the underlying engines in the cluster.
 Docker recommends that Enterprise customers use UCP to manage their license.

-Standalone Docker Engine - Enterprise users can license engines using `docker engine activate`.

-Offline activation of standalone enterprise engines can be performed by downloading the license and using the command `docker engine activate --license filename.lic`.

-Additionally, Docker is now distributing the CLI as a separate installation package.
+Docker distributing the CLI as a separate installation package.
 This gives Docker Enterprise users the ability to install as many CLI packages as needed without using the Engine node licenses for client-only systems.

 [Learn more about Docker Enterprise](/ee/index.md).